distribution/distribution/docs/storage-drivers/swift.md

       no
     </td>
     <td>
-      Your Openstack trust id for Identity v3 API.
+      Your Openstack trust ID for Identity v3 API.
     </td>
   </tr>
   <tr>